Everything You Need to Know About GCSEs

 Can You Do an Access Course Without GCSEs?

 Access to Higher Education Diplomas are an increasingly popular way to meet university entry requirements.
-They go in place of three individual A Levels and can be completed within 6-12 months.
+They go in place of three individual A Levels, and can be studied over two years but they are typically completed within 9-12 months.
 This makes them an incredibly efficient way to get on track to university level study.

 To get started on an Access to Higher Education Diploma, you don’t need to have GCSEs or equivalent Level 2 qualifications.
 However, when you go to apply to university, you will.